-Participants who wish to stay involved with the program after graduation from law school or acquiring their C.Med or C.Arb status may advise the SDRCC of their interest.
+Participants who wish to stay involved with the program after graduation from law school or acquiring their C.Med or C.Arb status may advise the SDRCC or the DPA of their interest.
 Possible opportunities include co-facilitating with SLCP Participants, acting as advisors or mentors to SLCP Participants, or assisting the SDRCC in the delivery of mandatory or complimentary training.
-The nature and scope of involvement will be evaluated on a case-by-case basis by the SDRCC, subject to the needs of the Program and available resources.
+The nature and scope of involvement will be evaluated on a case-by-case basis by the SDRCC of the DPA, subject to the needs of the Program and available resources.